-United were originally admitted to third-tier Regional League football in 2010, moving into Kleab Bua Stadium, with the first two seasons in existence ending in mid-table finishes.
-After yet another average 2014 season, the club dropped out of league football for the 2015 season.
+Muangkan United were based in the historic tourist city of Kanchanaburi, originally admitted to third-tier Regional League football in 2010, and moved into Kleab Bua Stadium.
+The club dropped out of league football for the 2015 season after several indifferent seasons.

-The club failed to meet the requirements of the Thai FA license and was removed from the structure and placed into the Thailand Amateur League, if they were to continue, which remained unclear.
-By 2025, there was no sign of their reemergence, with Kanchanaburi Power gathering former Muankhan support and reaching the top tier of Thai football.
+The club failed to meet the requirements of the Thai FA license and was removed from the structure and relegated to the Thailand Amateur League, if they were to continue, which remained unclear.

 My visits

-Wednesday 28th March 2012
+Stadium Visit - Wednesday 28th March 2012

 I stayed in a basic but typically Thai place right on the River Kwai.
-My accommodation at the VN Guest House cost me just 280 baht (around £5.50) for a room on a raft on the river with a small outside area.
+My accommodation at the VN Guest House cost me just 280 THB (around £5.50) for a room on a raft on the river with a small outside area.

 I took my photos and had a walk on the bridge before turning back a few hundred metres towards the Kleab Bua Stadium, which I'd spotted from the train in the Tha Makham area of the city.